Angadi Theru: Plot

 The camera now points to the hospital, where Jyothi and Kani are admitted.
 Jyothi regains consciousness and sees Marimuthu there.
-Jyothi has slight injuries on his head, legs and hands.
+Jyothi has slight injuries on his head, legs, and hands.
 He asks Marimuthu about Kani, but Marimuthu remains silent.
-So Jyothi himself gets out from his bed irrespective of his injuries and searches to find Kani.
-He was shocked to see Kani without her legs as she had lost them in the accident.
-Marimuthu advises Jyothi to forget Kani as she cannot do things on her own and needs someone's help.
-Many things are running in Jyothi's mind, and he finally he decides to marry Kani.
+So Jyothi gets out of bed, regardless of his injuries, and searches for Kani.
+He gets shocked to see Kani without her legs, as she had lost them in the accident.
+Marimuthu advises Jyothi to forget Kani, as she cannot do things on her own and needs someone's help.
+Many things are running in Jyothi's mind, and he finally decides to marry Kani.

-Six months later, Marimuthu has become Sneha's makeup man, Kani is sitting on a platform selling things, and Jyothi is selling things by walking in the street.
+Six months later, Marimuthu has become Sneha's makeup man; Kani is sitting on a platform selling things; and Jyothi is selling things while walking down the street.

 Production

 The film began production in 2008.
 Vasanthabalan first approached Dhanush for the lead role, but he turned down the offer, saying he was looking to work on more hero-centric films.
 Prior to Mahesh's selection, Vasanthabalan also considered Irfan for the role.